Latin Kings

 Hoffman Estates, IL

-Joliet, IL Established 1980
+Joliet, IL Established 1980-present years

 Kankakee, IL

-Maywood, IL Established 1976- First permanent suburb
+Maywood, IL Established 1976- present years.
+First permanent suburb

 Mount Prospect, IL